‘Spanish Village': W. Eugene Smith’s Landmark Photo Essay

-Here, on the anniversary of the day in 1939 when Franco’s Fascist forces conquered Madrid during the Spanish Civil War, LIFE.com presents “Spanish Village” in its entirety — in somber celebration of one of the single greatest photographic achievements of the 20th century.
+Here, on the 75th anniversary of the fall of Madrid at the end of the Spanish Civil War (March 28, 1939), LIFE.com presents “Spanish Village” in its entirety.
 Even as the faces in the essay’s most famous picture evince the cruelty and arrogance often assumed by small men granted great power over others, other images in the piece illuminate the timeless rhythms of a small, isolated Spanish town of the last century, about which LIFE wrote: “It lives in ancient poverty and faith.”

 In the 1951 article itself, meanwhile, that accompanied Smith’s pictures, the magazine told its readers: